fudpucker1/todolist/README.md

-To-Do-List-App
+# To-Do-List-App
 About

 This project is a simple to-do list web application built with HTML, CSS, and JavaScript.
 It provides users with a straightforward interface to add, manage, and track their task.a

 Features

-Add New taskk to the to-do list.
+Add new tasks to the to-do list.
 Mark tasks as completed.
-Deleted completed task.
+Delete completed task.
 Intuitive user interface.
 Saves list to local storage to persist past screen refresh.
 Installation